Relay Contact Burnishing

 Contact Materials

 Many people think silver makes the best low-pressure contact material.
 The basis for this misconception is that silver oxide is a conductor.
 Unfortunately, pure silver or silver flash is poor choice for dry or low current switching!
 Silver and silver alloys have terrible sulfidation problems, especially in urban areas.
 With shelf times as short as a few weeks, a clean silver contact can contaminate with a thin layer of sulfides.
 Silver low-pressure connections do not have long low-voltage (receiving) life or reliability!
+Still, that might be the only choice from some manufacturers with medium current to high-medium current relays.
+The silver layer is thin, and in low current applications (like receive contacts) should not be burnished or filed.

 The best receiving or low power transmitting contacts have a very thin gold flash.
 While the gold flash solves receiving return problems and low-current low-voltage connection problems, it also creates a new problem.
-Gold flash is thin and soft, and does not take well to sanding, filing, rubbing, heat or arcing.
+Gold flash is thin and soft, and does not take well to sanding, filing, rubbing, heat, or arcing.
 Gold flash should not be burnished, filed (no contact should be filed), or cleaned with anything abrasive.
 Burnishing a gold flashed contact can quickly take the contact back to the raw base contact alloy.
 This reduces shelf and service life, increasing surface resistance and receiving connection problems.

 Failure to Connect on Receive

 High contact resistance is by far the single most common amplifier and antenna switch relay issue.
-Large relays suitable for transmitter power have a large contact.
+Large relays suitable for high transmitter power have a large contact.
 For a given return spring tension, a larger contact has less pressure per unit contact area.
 This means less mechanical pressure to push through non-conductive surface contaminants.
-High current contacts often use materials that resist pitting and withstand arcs, and that generally means the materials is wrong for low current or dry switching applications.
+High current contacts often use materials that resist pitting and withstand arcs, and that generally means the materials are wrong for low current or dry switching applications.

+The single largest problem with amplifier and antenna system relays and switches is caused by "dry" operation or switching.
+Dry switching is where a relay switches with virtually no contact current or contact voltage.
+The lack of contact current lets a very light non-conductive film, often just a few molecules thick, build up.
+This has been a problem since the days the first relays were used.
+Although this is generally impossible in very low current switches and relays, telephone companies applied a small "wetting current" to relays to increase reliability.
 Over the years I've looked at dozens of ways to run a "wetting current".
 None have been satisfactory for many reasons.
-The general overriding problem is "wetting currents" cause a "pop" or voltage-spike when going back to receive.
-The system also requires either isolating or "grounding" the load and source ports for dc, and that adds a new set of reliability or component problems.
+The general overriding problem is "wetting currents" cause a loud receiver "click" or receiver voltage-spike, when going back to receive.
+The wetting system also requires either isolating or "grounding" the load and source ports for dc, and that adds a new set of reliability or component problems.

 If receive drops out when going from TX to RX, it almost certainly is not the relay "sticking", or a magnetized relay pole.
 The problem is, nearly all the time, caused by larger relay contacts running at zero current.
+This can be verified by carefully disconnecting the relay control line while the amplifier is acting up on receive.
+If the control line is removed, and if the receive remains weak or off, the problem is probably in the relay system.
+With this problem, a quick "bump" of RF with the relay line disconnected should restore reception.

 Cleaning a Relay